MewsSystems/gitbook-pos-api/operations/registers.md

 ## Get registers

 A register represents a terminal or cash register within an outlet, used to issue invoices.
 Each register is uniquely identified within its outlet and can either be physical or virtual.
-Note: This operation needs [Authentication](../essential-guide/authentication.md) and supports the `include` query parameter `outlet` following the [JSON:API specification](../essential-guide/features.md).
+Note: This operation needs [Authentication](../essential-guide/authentication.md) and follows the [JSON:API specification](../essential-guide/features.md).
+To learn about the query parameters this operation supports, please visit [Requests page](../essential-guide/requests.md).

 ### Request